lyndon025/playtested/src/content/article/legacy/2023-11-27-set-in-a-breathtaking-world-with-a-focus-on-the-skies-and-seas--cbt-impressions---revelat.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-11-27-set-in-a-breathtaking-world-with-a-focus-on-the-skies-and-seas-cbt-impressions-revelat
+title: Set in a breathtaking world with a focus on the skies and seas | CBT Impressions - Revelation M
+game: CBT Impressions - Revelation M
 description: Set in a breathtaking fantasy world with a focus on the skies and seas, Revelation M casts players as new adventurers embarking on a journey of exploration, discovery, and adventure.
 featured: false
 pubDate: 2023-11-27
 tags:
   - adventure
   - casual
   - cbt-impressions-revelation-m
   - ios
   - mobile
   - sports
   - taptap
 thumb: ''
-title: Set in a breathtaking world with a focus on the skies and seas | CBT Impressions
-  - Revelation M
-game: CBT Impressions - Revelation M
 ---

 Set in a breathtaking fantasy world with a focus on the skies and seas, Revelation M casts players as new adventurers embarking on a journey of exploration, discovery, and adventure.

 To start off, Revelation M boasts an extensive character customization system, allowing players to fine-tune every aspect of their avatar, including gender, appearance, and class.
 The available classes, such as Swordmage, Occultist, Paladin, Blademaster, and Spiritshaper, provide diverse gameplay experiences.